catmaid/CATMAID/sphinx-doc/source/deep_link_urls.rst

     common CSS color representations like "red" or "rgb(0.2,1,0.5)".
 These skeletons are added to the newly created widgets, if possible.

+``token`` (string)
+    An optional project token to give access to a particular project.
+If this is used, the link becomes essentially an invitation link.
+With admin permissions, this tokens can be generated in the Project Management widget.

 Legacy Query Parameters
 -----------------------